 ✓ Be aware of the historical and social perspective of science that has formed the modern world.

-Science is taught through different contexts and pupils and staff follow a process model to ensure children become adept at “Thinking like a Scientist” as they move through the key stage.
+Pupils and staff follow a process model to ensure children become adept at “Thinking like a Scientist” as they move through the key stage.

 This incorporates the following stages of learning: